 So, which is the best way to save for an earlier retirement?
 Automating your savings is proven to be the most effective way to ensure that you actually save.
 You don’t have to think about it, it just happens — no hassle, no excuses.

 Your human resources department or your bank can help you set up an automated system.

-30. Shift Payments to Savings Once a Bill is Gone
+24. Shift Payments to Savings Once a Bill is Gone

+Is there anything more exciting than paying off a bill?
+Maybe it’s a car, or maybe it’s a credit card.
 Whatever you’ve buckled down and paid in full, shift that payment amount into savings before you grow accustomed to having it available to spend.